Mar3759/CSCI335_Group_4_Final_Project/README.md

 ## How to Run the Project

-All code for this project can be run directly in the provided Google Colab notebook labelled "Final Project Code.ipynb" in the `\code` folder.
+All code for this project can be run directly in the provided Google Colab notebook labelled "Final Project Code.ipynb" in the `/code` folder or linked above.

-There is already a preprocessed version of the dataset included in the repository in the `\data` folder, with a subset if 1,000 images for each of the 26 clases (26,000 images):
+There is already a preprocessed version of the dataset included in the repository in the `/data` folder, with a subset if 1,000 images for each of the 26 clases (26,000 images):

 - `/data/X_sampled_1000.npy`
 - `/data/y_sampled_1000.npy`